 4. Allspice

-Allspice is a very good substitute because of its spicy, fruity, and citrus qualities, but it is the stronger one.
-It has an aroma that smells like a mixture of many spices like cinnamon, cloves, ginger, and nutmeg.
-It is prepared from unripe berries that are harvested and then dried where one can choose to use it as a seed or ground it.
-In some parts of the world, some people call it by its other name, pimento, since the Spanish had mistaken it for black pepper, which they refer to as the pimiento.
-It is used to substitute cardamom in curries, meat, and fish dishes.
+Allspice is a good substitute because of its spicy, fruity, and citrus qualities, but it is stronger.
+Its aroma smells like a mixture of many spices like cinnamon, cloves, ginger, and nutmeg.
+It is prepared from unripe berries that are harvested and then dried where one can use it as a seed or ground it.
+In some parts of the world, some people call it by its other name, pimento, since the Spanish had mistaken it for black pepper, which they call the pimiento.
+It substitutes cardamom in curries, meat, and fish dishes.
 For substitution, use a half teaspoon of allspice for a teaspoon of cardamom.

 Summary